Zsailer/pyasr/README.md

 Under the hood, PyASR wraps [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) ("Phylogenetic Analysis by Maximum Likelihood").
 It then uses [PhyloPandas](https://github.com/Zsailer/phylopandas) to store the results in human-readable DataFrames.

+**NOTE:** PyASR currently only supports protein reconstructions.
+This is a work in progress.

 ## Basic Usage

 ```python